profbmuthu/OnLine/PITCHME.md

 - <span style="color: #e49436">*ARP Spoofing Attack*</span>:
 - Occurs when a attacker links the hacker’s MAC address with internal IP address.
-- This attack leads to data theft and deletion of data
+- The attack leads to data theft and deletion of data.
 - Leads to compromised accounts, DOS and other malicious consequences.

 ---